andrehoejmark/DAT256/Individual Reflection/Linus/Week 36/IndividualReflection.md

 Individual reflection week 1 (Linus Aronsson)

-In the individual reflection, please address the following questions, using the A, B, A -> B reflective loop as described above:

 * what do I want to learn or understand better?

 I nuläget är jag intresserad av att lära mig hur Scrum samt android utveckling fungerar eftersom det är aktuellt för detta projekt.